webpy/webpy.github.com/form.md

 # form

-Here's a sample script using the form library:
+Here's a sample script using the new form library:

     import web, form, template
     render = template.render('templates/')